-ACADEMIC STATUS AND GRADUATION REQUIREMENTS
+ACADEMIC STATUS AND GRADUATION REQUIREMENTS-GRADUATE STUDENTS

-Students must maintain a 3.0 average (B) on a 4.0 scale in all required graduate courses and may not have more than two courses with a grade of "C" or less.
+Students must maintain a 3.0 average (B) on a 4.0 scale in all required graduate courses and may not have more than two courses with a grade of "C" or lower.
 A student may not repeat a class more than once.
-A letter regarding each student's progress toward graduation will be sent at the end of each semester by the Office of Academic Affairs.
+An academic progress letter will be sent to those students who are at risk academically at the end of each semester by the Office of Academic Affairs.